 Buildings are also elevated to protect their occupants from animal predators.

-Plentiful materials are compromised in urban areas, as shown in the construction of these "favelas" in Brazil, which use found, cheap, modern materials sometimes what the rich throw away.
+Plentiful materials are compromised in urban areas, as shown in the construction of these "favelas" in Brazil, which use found, cheap, modern materials - sometimes what the rich throw away.
 Density does not permit air circulation.
-Kandy shacks - Sri Lanka A combination of natural and salvaged materials.